Photos By: Maxfield Bonta

-3. The visitor center/cafeteria at the summit has cafeteria-style food: cheeseburgers, french fries, and something very special and tasty -- the only donuts made above 14,000'/4,267m!
+3. The Pikes Peak Summit Complex was completed and opened June 15, 2021 and has cafeteria-style food: cheeseburgers, french fries, and something very special and tasty -- the only donuts made above 14,000'/4,267m!

-Pikes Peak cycling is as high as you'll ever get in North America, so be prepared.
-3% less oxygen for every 1,000'/304m of climbing (42% less oxygen at 14,000’/4,267m than at sea level).
+Altitude: Pikes Peak cycling is as high as you'll ever get in North America, so be prepared.
+3% less oxygen for every 1,000 feet/304m of climbing, means you’ll finish with 42% less oxygen at 14,000’/4,267m than at sea level.
 It is highly recommended that you climb a few of the lower peaks in the area before tackling Pikes Peak.
 Visit Colorado Springs’s website offers a list of eleven bike routes in the Colorado Springs area, ranging from beginner to advanced, which could be a good tool as you acclimate to the altitude.

 On my second climb day in Colorado, I ascended Mt.
 Evans (14,130') and was having serious processing and cognitive issues above 13,000'/3,962m, but those problems were not as bad my fourth Colorado climb day when I tackled Pikes.